-The university even spread its influence onto our acreage.
-Leftover food from its tables, composted by a Floyd County business, was dumped in a great pile onto our yard.
+The university even spread its influence, literally, onto our acreage.
+Leftover food from its tables was composted by a Floyd County business and dumped in a great pile onto our yard.
 For a month I wheelbarrowed the stuff around, shoveling and scratching it into bare spots along with clover seeds in hopes of turning cafeteria-food into bee-treats.
-Poking out of the black soil were occasional fragments of plastic-ware along with fruit-stickers, tiny oval barcodes that might declare “Just picked yellow Jersey peach” or “MDSA Organic Orange Pepper Holland.”
+Poking out of the black soil were occasional fragments of plastic-ware along with fruit-stickers–tiny oval barcodes that might declare “Just picked yellow Jersey peach” or “MDSA Organic Orange Pepper Holland.”

 In an earlier chapter I also recommended composing words from the seven letters of FARMERS’.
 One day at home I accepted the challenge with pen, paper, and this set of rules.

 Words formed by adding the suffix s to a noun (“ear-s”) or verb or verb (“hears”).